UofT-DSI/shell/04-instructors/lessons/unix_slides.md

 ### What is Unix?

-Unix was created in 1970 and since then has branched into other versions including Linux.
+Unix was created in 1970, and since then, has branched into other versions, including Linux.
 Linux was created from Unix with very similar features, although there are some minor differences in commands.

-Unix shells - more specifically bash - is a powerful tool for quickly and easily navigating and manipulating files, scaling automated tasks, accessing Git and processing data.
+Unix shells, more specifically Bash, are powerful tools for quickly and easily navigating and manipulating files, scaling automated tasks, accessing Git and processing data.

 ---
 ### So what is the shell?

 The shell is any user interface/program that takes an input from the user, translates it into instructions that the operating system can understand, and conveys the output back to the user.

 ---
 There are various types of user interfaces: